 1）a set of Application Forms for Admission

-Admission form, Reason for Studying in Japan, Declaration, Health Certificate
+Admission form, Reason for Studying in Japan, Health Certificate

 (Prescribed Form provided by the school)

-Copy of the passport or Copy of the national ID showing your name, nationality, date of birth, and sex
+Copy of your passport or Copy of your national ID showing your name, nationality, date of birth, and sex

 4）Documents showing your present status